Lukas-Ldc/ku-sec/README.md

 autoapt.conf : the file used to update packages automatically

-disable.conf : the list of services to disable
+disable.conf : the list of services to disable, customize it as you wish

+remove.conf : the list of packages to remove, customize it as you wish

 fstab.conf : this file will be added to /etc/fstab.conf

-remove.conf : the list of packages to remove

 sysctl.conf : this file will be added to /etc/sysctl.conf